mattbrock/k8s-minikube-eks/README.md

 	2023-08-22 15:07:51 [ℹ]  cluster should be functional despite missing (or misconfigured) client binaries 2023-08-22 15:07:51 [✔]  EKS cluster "simple-webapp" in "eu-west-2" region is ready

-These lines seem to suggest a problem in setting up the config for kubectl, but I didn't experience any problems using kubectl with the EKS cluster:
+These lines seem to suggest a problem in setting up the config for kubectl, but I didn't experience any problems using kubectl with the EKS cluster, so it seems to just be a verification bug:

 	2023-08-22 15:07:51 [✖]  parsing kubectl version string  (upstream error: ) / "0.0.0": Version string empty
 	2023-08-22 15:07:51 [ℹ]  cluster should be functional despite missing (or misconfigured) client binaries